- 1300 664 601

 You are eligible for a VET Student Loan if you enrol with PTA (as an approved VET Student Loan provider) if:

 - You are:

 - a New Zealand citizen, who meets all of the following:

 – holds a Special Category Visa (SCV); and

 – have been usually resident in Australia for at least 10 years; and

 – was a dependent child aged under 18 years of age when you first began to be usually resident in Australia; and

-– has been in Australia for periods totaling 8 years during the previous 10 years, and
+– has been in Australia for periods totalling 8 years during the previous 10 years, and

-– has been in Australia for periods totaling 18 months during the previous 2 years; or
+– has been in Australia for periods totalling 18 months during the previous 2 years; or

 - a permanent humanitarian visa holder, who is usually resident in Australia.